MaximKing1/Jarvis/README.md

 # Installation

-Jarvis (Named After The Super Computer In Iron Man) is an AI Discord Library!
+Jarvis (Named After The Super Computer In Iron Man) is an JavaScript Discord Library!
 It used AI to process data such as the cache for faster and smarter operations!

 Node.js Version: 14.0.0 and above.